rafeerahman/Anonymizer/deliverable-1/planning.md

  * Be specific (e.g. a 'a third-year university student studying Computer Science' and not 'a student')
  * **Feel free to use personas.
 You can create your personas as part of this Markdown file, or add a link to an external site (for example, [Xtensio](https://xtensio.com/user-persona/)).**

 Partner Pete: 26 Year old Manager working at small software Company with a Bachelor's in Computer Science.
-He tends to take on a lot so he generally ha a busy schedule, partially because of the small size of his team.
+He tends to take on a lot so he generally has a busy schedule, partially because of the small size of his team.
 However, as manager he has plenty of experience working and communicating with different people.

 Scenario: His company has a small staff, so he uses the CSC301 partnership program in order to get an important project done for the company.
 He wants to leave a testimonial where he discusses the team he was partnered with and his experience with the partnership program.
 However, he is very busy and does not have the time to edit out or write around sensitive information such as teammate and course staff names.